In this lesson, we introduce the factors involved in sequencing poses.

 See much more: Choosing & Arranging Poses

 Sequencing is one of the fundamental ways that teachers serve their students, and keep them safe.
-All teachers are advised to be cautious that creativity does not ever overshadow purpose and intelligence in sequencing.
+Teachers are advised to take care that creativity does not ever overshadow purpose and intelligence in sequencing.

 Logic & Purpose

 Does this sequence of postures unfold harmoniously and smoothly?
 How does each pose affect the posture that came before it AND the one that follows it?
-Am I being creative for creativity’s sake or can I back up every posture in this sequence with logic and purpose? – Gina Caputo, Yoga Journal, How to Sequence with Purpose & Power link
+Am I being creative for creativity’s sake or can I back up every posture in this sequence with logic and purpose? – Gina Caputo link

 Understand the Rules Before Making Changes

 Nowadays, most 200-hour teacher trainings give aspiring asana teachers a class outline of some sort, providing a basic sense of when to do what.
 In general, it’s a good idea to follow those rules—and to really understand them—before you decide to change it up and do something different.
 In other words, don’t do anything randomly, and don’t sacrifice safe sequencing for creative choreography.
 Basically, if you’re going to deviate from the sequencing guidelines you’ve been taught, have a legitimate, anatomically sound reason for doing so.
-Don’t set aside the safety and integrity of your class for the sake of throwing in something neat you saw on YouTube. – Kathryn Heagberg, Yoga International, 5 Common Sequencing Errors link
+Don’t set aside the safety and integrity of your class for the sake of throwing in something neat you saw on YouTube. – Kathryn Heagberg link

 Safety Over Artistry

 Leslie Kaminoff brings up an excellent point in his video: yoga sequencing is not the same as choreography.
 In choreography, the goal is artistic expression and choices are dictated by elegance and aesthetic appeal.
 Of course, it’s nice when a yoga class flows gracefully, but that is not the main goal.
 We do not practice yoga to look pretty while we are at it, but to get some benefit, whether it’s physical, physiological of psycho-emotional.
-The way we arrange poses and other elements in a yoga practice is determined by what we want to accomplish and how we can get there effectively with minimum risk to the body. – Olga Kabel, SequenceWiz, How to Sequence a Class for Shoulderstand link
+The way we arrange poses and other elements in a yoga practice is determined by what we want to accomplish and how we can get there effectively with minimum risk to the body. – Olga Kabel link

 We hope you found this excerpt from our Member site useful and inspiring.
 The Plan & Sequence section on the Member site is extensive and includes such tools and resources as: